JustinLove/instant_sandbox/README.md

 - Number of AI armies and commanders

 I've tried to concentrate the settings in once place, so if you're comfortable with text editors it is possible to fully customize things.
 Changing the `config` property of the `defaults` object to Code will cause it to use the defaults object instead of the user settings.

-## Development

-The project is set up to use combine files using [RequireJS](http://requirejs.org/) and [amdclean](https://github.com/gfranko/amdclean), with build automation through [Grunt](http://gruntjs.com/), which combines the JS, inlines HTML, copies files, and edits `modinfo.json` to fix up paths and names.

-The generated project includes a `package.json` that lists the dependencies, but you'll need to run `npm install` to download them.

-The repository expects to be in a mod folder named `instant_sandbox_dev`.
-The default grunt task builds to `instant_sandbox_test`.
-The 'production' build is through:

-    grunt --target=instant_sandbox